 To combat this tendency, business continuity teams must take a vigorous strategic approach to building a sustainable business continuity program.
 One shining example of sustainability in action is Discount Tire, the world’s largest independent tire and wheel dealer.
-Dean Altman, Assistant Manager of Risk and Business Continuity at Discount Tire, has developed a program that can go the distance – supported by Fusion Risk Management and powered by the Fusion Framework® System™.

 Sustainability at Discount Tire began with a thorough assessment and revitalization of the current business continuity program, since having a firm foundation would be essential for future sustainability.
 The business continuity team knew that there were gaps that needed to be addressed, such as developing plans for newer SAP ERP solutions.

 Working together with Fusion experts, the entire business continuity program was reviewed and refreshed.
 Altman explains, “With Fusion, we engaged all nine business segments, rated over 200 business processes, developed 22 business continuity plans, and validated those plans with tabletop exercises… all within about six months.”